pwawslearning/Cloud_Projects/readme.md

 ![Image](https://github.com/user-attachments/assets/47b5dee8-5a9b-400e-884b-c2a9b4a40158)

-- VPC Peering enables secure, low-latency communication between VPCs without requiring VPNs or internet-based routing.
-Terraform simplifies the setup by automating resource provisioning and configuration.
+- VPC Peering allows direct network communication between two VPCs in AWS.
+This demostration aims to set up VPC Peering between two VPCs in different AWS regions by using Terraform configuration.